Rajkumar Sethupathi

 Rajkumar Sethupathy is an Indian actor who acts predominantly in Malayalam and Tamil films.
 He has acted in 50 movies in both Malayalam and Tamil films.
-He started his film career in the Tamil film Soolam, directed by M. Bhaskar, then with Mammotty in Thrishna, a 1981 Malayalam film.
+He started his film career in the Tamil film Soolam, directed by M. Bhaskar, then with Mammootty in Thrishna, a 1981 Malayalam film.
 He was one of the leading actors from 1982-1988.

 Early life

 Rajkumar was born in Chennai in a Royal family.
 He is the son of producer Shanmugha Rajeswara Sethupathi and Leelarani.
 Tamil actress Latha is his elder sister.
 He has completed 2 years of acting courses at South India Film Chambers.

 Personal life

+He is the younger brother of actress Latha Sethupathi.
 He married Tamil actress Sripriya in 1988.
 The couple has daughter Sneha and son Nagarjun.